proactis-documentation/documentation-source/docs/p2p/acceptanceGateway.md

   - .Supply its PROACTIS Code using the SelectUsingCode

 -
-  - .Supply its Description using the SelectUsingDiscriptionattribute.
+  - .Supply its Description using the SelectUsingDiscription attribute.

 -
-  - .Supply its OrderItemGUID using the SelectUsingOrderItemGUIDattribute.
+  - .Supply its OrderItemGUID using the SelectUsingOrderItemGUID attribute.

 ### ItemReferences